acryptos/docs.acryptos.com/faq.md

 * There are different metapools on Acsi.Finance \(up to 8 tokens in a pool\), and there are different fees attached to every pool.

-  You can check the fees with clicking on the pool........
+  You can check the fees with clicking on the pool.

-### 8. What is the difference between APR and APY?

-* APR reflects the simple interest rate over a year’s time \(APR/365\), while APY describes the rate with the effect of compounding.

 ## Technical and UI